mollyincali/twittersentiment/README.md

 ### p-value results = 0.0

 ## Conclusions
-With our p-value being 0.0 we will **reject the null hypothesis** that stated "After the company responds to message 1 from the customer, the second message from the customer will have an increase in positive sentiment."
+With our p-value being 0.0 and lower than our established alpha level of 0.05 we will **reject the null hypothesis** that stated "After the company responds to message 1 from the customer, the second message from the customer will have an increase in positive sentiment."
 I will acknowledge that yes, there is a different in the mean compound scores between message 1 and message 2; however, the difference is not significant.